AWS News Blog

 Tiered pricing for AWS Lambda will interest customers running large workloads on Lambda.
 The tiers, based on compute duration (measured in GB-seconds), help you save on monthly costs—automatically.
 Find out more about the new tiers, and see some worked examples showing just how they can help reduce costs, in this AWS Compute Blog post by Heeki Park, a Principal Solutions Architect for Serverless.

-Amazon Relational Database Service (RDS) released updates for several popular database engines:
+Amazon Relational Database Service (Amazon RDS) released updates for several popular database engines:

 • RDS for Oracle now supports the April 2022 patch.